 1983-George Nasson Scholar (highest grade point average in major) upon graduating from Nasson College.

-Mr. L’Heureux resides in Boothbay with his wife, Tracey, and one of his five children along with his dogs, Bozley and Jäger, his three ferrets; Oliver, Sadie, and Thor, (Roxie -RIP) as well as the family cat, Raz.
+Mr. L’Heureux resides in Boothbay with his wife, Tracey, and one of his five children along with his dogs, Bozley and Jäger, his two ferrets; Oliver and Thor, as well as the family cat, Raz.
 His hobbies include archery and bowling while also an avid reader of historical biographies and J.R.R.
 Tolkien.
 He enjoys listening to music as evidenced by his extensive and eclectic music collection (the Beach Boys being his favorite group) and old radio shows from the “Golden Age of Radio”.
 Mr. L’Heureux also likes taking “road trips” on his Yamaha Majesty to wherever the road leads him.
 His dream accomplishment would to be part of an expedition, which definitively proves the existence of Sasquatch.

 Mr. L’Heureux, can be contacted at BRHS during school hours at (207) 633-2421.
 Alternately, you can email him at email@example.com Answering of emails is in the fastest and most timely manner humanly possible.